samhotchkiss/wp-business-dashboard/README.md

 wp-business-dashboard
 =====================

-A dashboard for managing your creative agency.
+A dashboard for managing your business.
 Powered by WordPress!